 Now compare it with the revised version:

 "Growing up in Shanghai, China, I have seen my parents working double shifts to provide me a better living.
 I am the only child of my parents.
-My parents grew up in poor families, so they did not have enough resources to afford college education.
-However, they made countless sacrifices to foster my growing and build a good life for themselves and for me."
+My parents grew up in poor families, so they did not have enough resources to afford a college education.
+However, they made countless sacrifices to foster my growth and build a good life for themselves and me."

 Let’s take a look at another example: